absoluteAngelic/CG-Test/README.md

 # CG-Test

-Used each individual texture RGB channel to make it red, green, and blue.
+Used each individual texture RGB channel to make the texture red, green, and blue.

-LERPED between 2 textures
+LERPED between 2 textures.

 all using shadergraph